sociomantic-tsunami/libdrizzle-redux/docs/api/statement.rst

    :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into
    :returns: A pointer to the string value

+.. c:function:: const char *drizzle_stmt_get_string_from_name(drizzle_stmt_st *stmt, const char *column_name, size_t *len, drizzle_return_t *ret_ptr)

+   Get the string value for a column of a fetched row (int types are automatically converted) using a column name

+   :param stmt: The prepared statement object
+   :param column_name: The column name to get
+   :param len: A pointer to a :c:type:`size_t` to store the result length into
+   :param ret_ptr: A pointer to a :c:type:`drizzle_return_t` to store the return status into, :py:const:`DRIZZLE_RETURN_NOT_FOUND` if the column name cannot be found
+   :returns: A pointer to the string value

 .. c:function:: uint32_t drizzle_stmt_get_int(drizzle_stmt_st *stmt, uint16_t column_number, drizzle_return_t *ret_ptr)

    Get the int value for a column of a fetched row